Skip to Main Content

 Background Expertise

-Experienced handling of crowd scenes with coordination through local extras agencies in Peru.
-Efficient check-in, wardrobe flow, and holding management for productions of any scale.
+Skilled handling of crowd scenes starts with planning through local extras agencies in Peru.
+Efficient check-in, wardrobe flow, and holding keep shoots of any size on track.

 04.